Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 * Localization – mainly in the middle part of the mammary gland, around the nipple

-Localized, long-lasting pain in the breast may be associated with the presence of a fibroadenoma (benign tumor) or cyst in it.
-However, in order to exclude more serious causes of acyclic mastalgia (for example, breast cancer), it is recommended to contact a specialist as soon as possible.
+Localized, long-lasting pain in the mammary gland may be associated with the presence of a fibroadenoma (benign tumor) or cyst.
+However, in order to exclude more serious causes of acyclic mastalgia (for example, breast cancer), it is recommended to contact a specialist as early as possible.

 3. Mastitis and other infectious diseases.
-In addition to local symptoms (pain, redness, swelling of the mammary gland), they are accompanied by intoxication (fever, sometimes with chills, headache, loss of appetite, general weakness, etc.).
-Often mastitis occurs in the postpartum period due to the penetration of pathogens through the microcracks of the nipple and stagnation in the milk gland.
+In addition to local symptoms (pain, redness, swelling of the mammary gland), they are accompanied by symptoms of intoxication (fever, sometimes with chills, headache, loss of appetite, general weakness, etc.).
+Mastitis often occurs in the postpartum period due to the penetration of pathogens through microcracks in the nipple and stagnation in the milk gland.

 4. Breast cancer.
-In addition to varying degrees of pain (but they may be absent!)
-It is characterized by the presence of a tumor-like formation with fuzzy contours, more often in the upper outer areas of the mammary gland, it is possible to change the skin over the tumor in the form of wrinkling or “orange peel”, retraction of the nipple or discharge from it .
-The risk of developing breast cancer is higher in nulliparous women or women who gave birth to their first child late, in women with a hereditary predisposition, with overweight, the presence of mastopathy.
+In addition to pain sensations of varying degrees (but they may be absent!) it is characterized by the presence of a tumor-like formation with unclear contours, most often in the upper outer areas of the mammary gland; changes in the skin over the tumor in the form of wrinkling or “orange peel”, retraction of the nipple or discharge from it are possible .
+The risk of developing breast cancer is higher in nulliparous women or women who gave birth to their first child late, in women with a hereditary predisposition, in women with excess body weight, and in the presence of mastopathy.

-A mandatory diagnostic measure is self-examination of the mammary glands.
-It should become part of the routine of all women over the age of 20.
-Regular self-examination will allow you to get to know the shape and structure of your mammary glands well and easily identify any changes in them.
+A mandatory diagnostic measure is breast self-examination.
+It should become part of the life routine of all women over the age of 20.
+Regular self-examination will allow you to become familiar with the shape and structure of your mammary glands and easily identify any changes in them.
 Self-examination should be carried out once a month, preferably at the end of each menstruation or at the same time in postmenopausal women.

 Self-examination rules:

-* first examine the mammary glands in front and from the sides in 4 positions:
+* first examine the mammary glands from the front and sides in 4 positions:

 o with hands down